Rick-997/AI-Forensics-Boston-Capstone/reports/Project_Final_Report.md

 All cleaning decisions were defensive and explained in code comments.
 The pipeline can be fully reproduced by running `python src/run_all.py`.

-### Data Exploration
+### Data Exploration (Final Dataset)

-Exploratory Data Analysis (EDA) was conducted on the final cleaned dataset to validate assumptions and identify key patterns.
-Five key visualizations (plus additional supporting plots) are presented below:
+Exploratory Data Analysis was performed on the cleaned dataset of 239,371 incidents to validate assumptions and uncover key patterns.
+The following six visualizations were selected for their thoroughness and direct relevance to the research question:

-**Figure 1: Class Imbalance in Shooting Incidents**
+**Figure 1: Shooting vs Non-Shooting Incidents (Class Imbalance)**
-The target variable is highly imbalanced (~0.7% positive shooting cases), confirming the need for class-weighting techniques rather than simple accuracy metrics.
+The target variable is extremely imbalanced, with only 1,679 shooting incidents (0.7%) versus 237,692 non-shooting cases.
+This severe imbalance justified the use of class weighting (`scale_pos_weight`) instead of accuracy-based metrics.

-**Figure 2: Shooting Incidents by Hour of Day**
+**Figure 2: Shooting Probability by Hour of Day**
-Shootings show a clear nighttime peak, supporting the hypothesis that time of day is a strong predictor.
+A clear nighttime peak is visible between 8 PM and 6 AM, confirming the hypothesis that time of day is a strong predictor.

+**Figure 3: Shooting Rate – Night vs Day**
+Nighttime incidents have a shooting rate of 1.59%, approximately 5 times higher than daytime (0.31%).

-**Figure 3: Shooting Rate by Police District**
+**Figure 4: Shooting Probability by Police District**
-Significant variation exists across districts, with B2, B3, and C11 showing notably higher rates.
+Significant variation exists across districts.
+B3 (1.67%), B2 (1.25%), and C11 (1.12%) show the highest rates, while A1, External, and Outside of show near-zero rates.

-**Figure 4: Hour-by-District Heatmap**
+**Figure 5: Shooting Probability Heatmap – Hour of Day × District**
-The combination of nighttime and specific high-risk districts produces the highest shooting density.
+The combination of nighttime hours and high-risk districts (B2, B3, C11) produces the highest concentrations of shootings.

-**Figure 5: Correlation Matrix of Key Features**
+**Figure 6: Correlation Matrix of Key Features**
-Poverty rate and nighttime show moderate positive correlations with the target, while most district dummies are weakly correlated individually.
+Poverty rate and `is_night` show the strongest positive correlations with the target variable `SHOOTING`, while `is_weekend` and most individual district dummies show weaker associations.

-Additional exploration (correlation heatmaps, district-level summary statistics, and missing value analysis) confirmed that the selected features were appropriate and that no extreme multicollinearity existed after one-hot encoding.

-All visualizations were generated programmatically in `02_eda.py` and are reproducible.
-Full code and additional plots are available in the GitHub repository.
+These visualizations were generated programmatically in `02_eda.py` and are fully reproducible.
+All figures include clear legends and are saved in the `models/` folder.

 ## Models